PrestaShopCorp/ps_accounts/README.md

 # PrestaShop Account

 ## Introduction

 The module **ps_accounts** is the interface between your module (PSx / Community Service) and PrestaShop's Accounts service.
 - It manages the shop link and unlink to a user account.
 - It can receives informations from PrestaShop's Accounts API to update data about user and/or shop authentication and verification.
-- It can be query by AJAX calls from your module
+- It can be queried by AJAX calls from your module

 Your PSx or Community Service needs to call this module in order to use PrestaShop Accounts service.